 And because of some mistakes, she had to pay the state back tens of thousands of dollars.
 And because of this she almost had to close her business, and the children she cared for almost lost their home away from home.

 That’s when Jonie called Child Care Resources.
 They trained her.
 They helped her put systems in place to ensure her success.
 And they kept her records neat, complete and organized.
 When her applications are about to expire, they sent her new ones.

 And ever since then, Jonie has been able to concentrate on what’s really important—taking care of the children.
-Jonie has the piece of mind knowing that Child Care Resources is there to handle the government paperwork.
+Jonie has the piece of mind knowing that Child Care Resources is there to help with the government paperwork.

 The next year, Child Care Resources handled her State audit.
 There were no findings.
-Jonie is able to count on USDA Food Program as a source of income that will be there for the next generation of children in her center.
+Jonie is able to count on the USDA Food Program as a source of income that will be there for the next generation of children in her center.

 “Child Care Resources is the preferred way to receive federal funding.”

 Any non-profit child care or non-residential adult care center can participate in the USDA Child & Adult Care Food Program (CACFP), and any for for-profit center can participate as long as 25% of the children or adults served come from lower income families.

 What do you get?
 The quick answer: funding for the meals you serve.

 The USDA will reimburse a center for a portion of its food costs as long as the center serves meals that meet federal standards.
 So participating in the CACFP is an easy way to bring in more money without increasing the fees you charge.